Cairo Spiny Mouse: Profile and Information

 Diet

 They are omnivorous and nocturnal, eating any edible substance they can find.
-Their diet includes desert plants, seeds, insects, snails, fruits, nuts, spiders, green leaves, carrion, and molluscs.
+Their diet includes desert plants, seeds, insects, snails, fruits, nuts, spiders, green leaves, carrion, and mollusks.

 They consume grains, crops, and stored food when they live close to human’s vicinity.
 They dislike cold weather and may enter houses during winter.

 Cairo spiny mice live in rock crevices or burrows.
 They are known to move about in low bushes.
-It is native to northern Africa regions, and they include Morocco, Mauritania, Algeria, Ethiopia, Sudan, Egypt, and Eritrea.
+It is native to northern African regions, including Morocco, Mauritania, Algeria, Ethiopia, Sudan, Egypt, and Eritrea.

 The Cairo spiny mouse occurs at altitudes up to 4,900 ft (1,500 m).